 You also need to take care when you are cleaning a building, including residential property, commercial property, or storage shed.
 Even if you have not been exposed to the hantavirus previously, the act of cleaning a space can disturb rodent droppings and urine, causing hantavirus to be released into the air.
 You need to wear proper protection when you intend to embark on a cleaning project to ensure protection against exposure to hantavirus.
 In the alternative, you might want to consider retaining the services of a skilled, experienced professional such as Eco Bear Biohazard Cleaning Company to address a more significant cleanup project, including one in which you fear rodents may be or have been present.

 The Centers for Disease Control and Prevention maintains specific information on the type of protective garments and face coverings that are suitable for protection against hantavirus when embarking in a cleaning project.
 Specifically, these protective garments must be crafted to protect the passage of hantavirus to your skin.
 A face covering must thoroughly block the passage of airborne virus into your body.
 The protective garments and face covering must also be disposable.

-The need for proper protective gear, and the appropriate disposal of it, underscores the importance of engaging the services of a professional if you have to cleanup a space you reasonably believe may be home to rodents or otherwise may be contaminated by rodent droppings and urine.
+The need for proper protective gear and the appropriate disposal of it underscores the importance of engaging the services of a professional if you have to clean up space you reasonably believe may be home to rodents or otherwise may be contaminated by rodent droppings and urine.